Tautological Tuning of the Kostant-Souriau Quantization Map with Differential Geometric Structures: Conclusions

+This is perhaps not so far fetched as it may sound.
+As one particular example of how this might work, consider that the Levi-Civita connection on $P$ induces an Ehresmann connection on $TP$, which in turn allows us to separate $TP$ into horizontal and vertical components.
+Since there are point-by-point isomorphisms between each of these horizontal spaces and the fibers of $TQ$ and between the vertical spaces and the fibers of $P$, we can therefore define a metric on $TP$ induced by the metrics on $TQ$ and $P$.
+Finally, there is a unique Levi-Civita connection compatible with this induced metric.
+So the structures already given can in fact be made to produce a connection on $TP$.
+However, the road is long and winding, and it is not yet clear if this process necessarily produces a metric that meets the requirements of Section \ref{ttquantization}.
+This type of construction is therefore a natural candidate for future work.

-Perhaps more importantly, because the tautological tuning process uses only symplectic and differential geometric structures that are present in both Hamiltonian particle systems and covariant Hamiltonian field systems, it seems much more likely to be extensible to the quantization of classical fields than traditional geometric quantization or deformation quantization have been.
-Indeed, some applications along these lines have already been tried, with mixed success \cite{mcclain2018some}.
-This is a clear area for future research in tautologically tuned quantization.
+Even with the extra structure of an appropriate connection on $TP$, the tautological tuning process uses only symplectic and Riemannian structures that are present in both Hamiltonian particle systems and covariant Hamiltonian field systems.
+It therefore seems likely to be more readily extensible to the quantization of classical fields than traditional geometric quantization or deformation quantization have been.
+Indeed, some applications along these lines have already been tried, with partial success \cite{mcclain2025kostant}.
+This is therefore another natural candidate for future research in tautologically-tuned quantization.